TarasZhere/AmicaBet/README.md

 ## How are custom bets settled?

 As the introductory paragraph explains, custom bets are settled through mutual agreement between opponents.
-Both sides must agree to the outcome or a small percentage is detracted from the pool, meaning the bet is voided.
+Both sides must agree to the outcome, or a small percentage is detracted from the pool, meaning the bet is voided.
 A <u>voided game is when a mutual agreement between users is not reached.</u> Therefore, someone has lied about the votes.
-The goal is to incentive people to be honest with their bets and for people who are open to betting only with other honest people.
+The goal is to incentivize people to be honest with their bets and for people who are open to betting only with other honest people.
 To do so, **AmicaBet** will collect user data, calculate a percentage of non-voided games' overall games, and display it under the user's profile.

 <center>